 - 1. There is no official UK government payment protection scheme to protect companies from bad debt in China, however there are the usual export credit guarantee schemes which financial organisations run. - 2.
 The Chinese are very brand hungry, and there is a sufficiently large urban population of wealthy families who can afford to buy branded goods.
 It is a status symbol which sets them apart from everyone else.
-However, brands would need to be focused on those geographical areas which are more economically advanced.
-IPR and brand infringement cases are more Chinese-on-Chinese than overseas business driven, and enforcement is becoming tighter. - 3.
-There are few shortcuts to doing business in China, although the combination of OMIS and EMRS (UKTI core services) are helpful in developing a structured and informed approach to the Chinese market.
-Most UK exporters the panel had come across experienced clients exporting via a local agent or partner rather than directly to the customer. - 4.
-It is highly recommended to visit China, preferably more than once, before committing to the market.
+However, brands would need to be focused on those geographical areas which

+- 4. It is highly recommended to visit China, preferably more than once, before committing to the market.
 It is worth considering towns further inland from the coast, as cities in these areas are of interest to the Chinese government in terms of development and investment.
-CBBC has started to establish offices outside the 'traditional' favorites such as Beijing, Shanghai & Guangzhou.
+CBBC has started to establish offices outside the 'traditional' favourites such as Beijing, Shanghai & Guangzhou.
 For instance, there are now offices in Hangzhou, Wuhan, Nanjing and Chengdu. - 5.
 'Honest and open dialogue' occurs at all times, in particular however once relationships are build with Chinese counterparts and they feel more confident in their dealings with others.
 Chinese may first wish to develop a sense of friendship before feeling confident in business.
 This is demonstrated in the use of former classmates or family connections in business.